 Making your life simpler through meal planning

 Putting dinner on the table night after night can get to be an exhausting challenge.
 Being the chief meal planner in your family is an ongoing job that requires attention and effort every night.
 It can sometimes feel relentless.
 Wouldn’t it be great if there were a way to make it easier?
-Keep reading about meal planning can make all the difference and we’ll give you some ideas and guidance about how to make your life easier.
+Meal planning can make all the difference.
+We’ll give you some ideas and guidance about how to make your life easier.

 Here’s a story about my friend Amy.
 Amy is the main meal planner in her family… Does this sound like you?